aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 {{%  alert title="NOTE"  color="warning"   %}}

-Aspose.Slides for Java directly writes API information and Version Number in output documents.
-For example, when it converts a presentation to PDF, Aspose.Slides for Java populates the Application field with the '*Aspose.Slides*' value and the PDF Producer field with a value in '*Aspose.Slides v XX.XX*'  form. **Note** that you cannot instruct Aspose.Slides for Java to change or remove this information from output documents.
+title: Aspose.Slides for Android via Java directly writes API information and Version Number in output documents.
+For example, when it converts a presentation to PDF, title: Aspose.Slides for Android via Java populates the Application field with the '*Aspose.Slides*' value and the PDF Producer field with a value in '*Aspose.Slides v XX.XX*'  form. **Note** that you cannot instruct title: Aspose.Slides for Android via Java to change or remove this information from output documents.

 {{% /alert %}}